andrelandgraf/react-oauth2-skeleton/README.md

 This repository provides a skeleton application that you can fork to quick-start your own React app!

-Find the corresponding backend-api express-oauth2-skeleton (here)[https://github.com/tum-aweink/express-oauth2-skeleton].
+Find the corresponding backend-api express-oauth2-skeleton [here](https://github.com/tum-aweink/express-oauth2-skeleton).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) but we ejected Create React App to have more control over linting and configuration.
+Please find the Create React App documentation on the bottom of this README.
-=> we ejected react app!

 ## Getting started